The Window Sex Project

 Open to All Genders, 18+

-You are invited to a screening of SLMDances' The Window Sex Project performance work and to engage in a community discussion about street harassment.
+You are invited to a live performance of SLMDances' The Window Sex Project and to engage in a community discussion about street harassment.

 SLMDances interacts with the crowd at the 2014 International Anti Street Harassment Week Rally in Washington Square Park, New York City.